 - Event-based fundraising: We hold two large events every year to fundraise toward our operating expenses.
 The Syringala is held in December and the Idaho Gives Hoe Down is held in April.

 - Donation of Property: We accept property donations at the school.
 Furniture, books, and other items that could be useful in our school environment as well as items that may be re-sold for operations funds are welcomed.

-For additional information on ways to give, contact the Advancement Director at Syringa Mountain School.
+For additional information on ways to give, contact the Parent Council at Syringa Mountain School.

-Technology is not used for instruction in K-2 grades.
-Technology may be used with upper elementary (3-6) as appropriate.
-State Assessments, book reports, typing practice, and controlled research are all appropriate examples of technology use.
+Technology is used for instruction in K-8 grades as appropriate.
+State Assessments, intervention, book reports, typing practice, and controlled research are all appropriate examples of technology use.